NicoGeckler/when/README.md

 refers to the current machine's timezone.

 ```
-time and date in location -> other location
+time and date in location to other location
 ```

 Multiple locations can be suplied by using the arrow operator multiple times.
-This means you can do things like `now in yyz -> sfo -> vie`.
+This means you can do things like `now in yyz to sfo to vie`.

 Time and date can be provided roughly like this: